 — Erich Adickes [1913a, 8]

 Nachschrift (pl.
-Nachschriften) is best used as a generic term covering different sorts of handwritten materials all of which have two things in common: the writer of the text is not the source of the text (the copied text is either someone’s speech or lecture, or another written text), and the original source is the spoken word (i.e., Kant’s actual lecture).
+Nachschriften) is best used as a generic term covering different sorts of handwritten materials all of which have two things in common: the writer of the text is not the source of the text (the original text is someone else’s speech or lecture or written text), and the original source is the spoken word (i.e., Kant’s actual lecture).
 There are three distinct sorts of Nachschriften: the original notes, a fair copy of these notes, and copies made from a second set of notes.

 A set of original notes (Mitschrift; also the Urschrift, or original written text) is a manuscript actually prepared in the lecture hall.
-Such original notes are typically marked by an abundance of abbreviations and truncated sentences, hurried handwriting that is usually if not always in pencil, and often found on odd scraps of paper.
-Very few of the extant Kant Nachschriften — perhaps only those from Herder — were written in the classroom.
-These notes likely also include additions made during the repetitoria [glossary]; there are many passages in Herder’s notes with a question/answer format that certainly suggest this.
+Such original notes are typically marked by an abundance of abbreviations and truncated sentences, hurried handwriting that is usually if not always in pencil, and sometimes found on odd scraps of paper.
+One a very few of the extant Kant Nachschriften — all or most of the 8° format notes by Herder as well as a four page 4° signature of notes, and perhaps the last two pages of the an-Wien logic notes — were written in the classroom.
+The Herder notes possibly also include additions made during the repetitoria [glossary].

 … heard Kant’s lectures together, and [Herder] wrote me about them yet on Aug.
 11, 1788, on the way from Nürnberg to Italy: ‘I see you still so vividly before me, sitting at the table where I also sat.
 Where has the time gone?’

-A copy (Abschrift) is a manuscript that was copied from another written text, either for one’s own use, or for sale to another student.
+A copy (Abschrift) is a manuscript copied from someone else’s written text, either for one’s own use or for sale to another student (see the discussion of the lecture note industry, below).
 Such copies may remove obvious errors from the text, but the intention here, ultimately, is to duplicate a text — and quite often the copyist is too ignorant to make any corrections; in general, they are more likely to introduce errors.
-Typical indicators that a manuscript is a copy are: spaces left blank where the original text was illegible, words or entire lines written twice (or else omitted altogether), various non-phonetic misspellings of proper names or philosophical terms suggesting that the writer was not present at the lecture, and may have little sense or knowledge of the context of the material.
-The existence of Nachschriften that are nearly verbatim also indicates that one of them was copied from the other, or that both are copies of some common ancestor.
-Similarly, as copies are made of copies, the copy errors accumulate; here one must make use of various philological techniques to determine relationships among the notes, and in this fashion determine which is closest to the original set of notes.
-Wilhelm Krauß examined the fifteen sets of notes on moral philosophy available to him, and was able to show that twelve of these were copies of a lost original set of notes, and was also able to order these twelve sets according to their distance from the original notes.
+Typical indicators that a manuscript is a copy are spaces left blank where the original text was illegible, words or entire lines are written twice (or else a line is dropped), various non-phonetic misspellings of proper names or philosophical terms suggesting that the writer was not present at the lecture, and may have little sense or knowledge of the context of the material.

 Karl Gottlieb Fischer, who matriculated at the university a year after Herder, was said to have heard Kant’s lectures “with great diligence and attentiveness, taking notes and completing them in the Repetition.” [more]